 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Bristol-Myers Squibb.

 Find out more about how you can short Bristol-Myers Squibb stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Bristol-Myers Squibb.

-Total ESG risk: 29.16
+Bristol-Myers Squibb's total ESG risk: 29.16

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Bristol-Myers Squibb's overall score of 29.16 (as at 01/01/2019) is nothing to write home about – landing it in it in the 53rd percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Bristol-Myers Squibb's overall score of 29.16 (as at 12/31/2018) is nothing to write home about – landing it in it in the 53rd percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Bristol-Myers Squibb is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).